openarmsministry/donate/readme.md

 ## Feature
 * One Time contribution
 * Update Credit card
-* Able to see the current card with the last four-digits.
+* Able to see the current card with the last four-digits
+* Monthly contribution
+* Download all donations made on the platform

+## Software used
+* Laravel (PHP)
+* Cashier package
+* Stripe (for Credit Card processing)